FRRouting/frr/doc/user/basic.rst

    In this example, the precision is set to provide timestamps with millisecond accuracy.

-.. index:: log commands
+.. index:: [no] log commands
-.. clicmd:: log commands
+.. clicmd:: [no] log commands

    This command enables the logging of all commands typed by a user to all enabled log destinations.
 The note that logging includes full command lines, including passwords.
-Once set, command logging can only be turned off by restarting the daemon.
+If the daemon startup option `--command-log-always` is used to start the daemon then this command is turned on by default and cannot be turned off and the [no] form of the command is dissallowed.

 .. index:: service password-encryption
 .. clicmd:: service password-encryption